Coronavirus: your questions answered

 I care for my parents, what happens if I get coronavirus and can’t care for them?

-If you care for your parents or a loved one you may be particularly worried about what will happen if you become unwell.
+If you care for your parents or a loved one there's no doubt that you’ll be thinking about what will happen if you become unwell.

-They may be entitled to support from the local council.
-You should start by contacting the person’s local council and asking for a needs assessment.
-This assessment can be requested even if the carer isn’t unwell.
+- The person you care for may be entitled to support from the local council.
+You should start by contacting the person’s local council and asking for a needs assessment, which can be requested even if you’re well.

-An alternative option is making arrangements with a private care provider.
-This may be particularly relevant to people who are not entitled to help from their local authority.
-As part of planning ahead, a care provider may be able to advise whether they can put services in place in the event a family carer became unwell at short notice.
+- You could look at making arrangements with a private care provider.
+This may be particularly relevant to people who aren’t entitled to help from their local authority.
+As part of planning ahead, a care provider may be able to advise whether they can put services in place if a family carer became unwell at short notice.